Xe/site/blog/site-to-site-wireguard-part-1-2019-04-02.markdown

 ---

-Please give me feedback on my approach to this.
+Please give me [feedback](/contact) on my approach to this.
+I also have a [Patreon](https://www.patreon.com/cadey) and a [Ko-Fi](https://ko-fi.com/A265JE0) in case you want to support this series.
 I hope this is useful to you all in some way.
 Stay tuned for the future parts of this series as I build up the network infrastructure from scratch.
 Be well.